ioanniskousis/Newsweek/README.md

 This project demonstrates the use of Twitter’s Bootstrap framework by building a mock-up of Newsweek site that actually uses it

 > The structure of the index page (index.html) is based on the Newsweek.com main page
+> The page shows a variety of sections of links to articles and shows them responding to small, medium and large screens
+- Top Story
+- Featured Stories
+- Opinion
+- Debate
+- More Stories
+- Culture and Travel
+- Latest News
+- In The Magazine
+- Editor's Pick
+- Series of Slide Shows

+>These sections are rearranged depending on the size of the screen

+## To achive this, Bootstrap breakpoints and media queries have been used

 ![screenshot](images/Screen_Shot_sm.png)
 ![screenshot](images/Screen_Shot_md.png)